Lapins cherry

 Lapins (also marketed as Cherokee) is a cultivar of cherry.
 It is a hybrid of the Van and Stella cultivars.
 It has been awarded the Royal Horticultural Society's Award of Garden Merit.

 Cultivar history

 The Lapins cultivar was developed in Summerland, British Columbia at the Summerland Research Station.
-It was one of the varieties developed by the agronomist Karlis O. Lapins, a native of Latvia who did pioneering work in the development of self-fertile cherry cultivars.
+It was one of the varieties developed by the agronomist Karlis O. Lapins (Lapiņš), a native of Latvia who did pioneering work in the development of self-fertile cherry cultivars.
 Though the cultivar was not released until 1983, years after his retirement, it was named in his honor.

 Tree characteristics

 The Lapins cherry tree grows to 2.5 to 4 meters tall, with a 2.5 to 4 meters spread.
 It has dense, green foliage and a branch structure conducive to heavy yields.
 Like its parent variety Stella, the Lapins cherry is self-fertile and an excellent pollinator for other cherry varieties.